Why was Prof of Pot created?

 Can I write an article for Prof of Pot?

-Yes!
+Yes, we are currently expanding our group of contributing writers.
 We are generally looking for people who have an advanced degree in science or medicine.
 Please contact me with your idea for an article.